Arilala20/Linux-Management-/README.md

     sudo chmod g+s /opt/projekti
 This ensures that new files in /opt/projekti inherit the projekti group.

+This ensures that new files in /opt/projekti inherit the projekti group.

 Verification Check user groups:

  groups tupu
  groups lupu
+Check directory permissions:

+    ls -ld /opt/projekti